Generative AI: Pathways to Democratization, Transparency and Sustainability

 I am currently a senior researcher at the LINK lab (CNRS / NIMS / Saint-Gobain), an international French-Japanese CNRS unit located in Tsukuba.
 Additionally, I serve as the deputy director of the French research group on Material Science by Artificial Intelligence (GDR “”IA-MAT””).

 My research focuses on solid-phase chemistry through thermodynamic modeling and electronic structure calculations, with an emphasis on materials such as hydrogen-absorbing intermetallic compounds.
 I predict phase equilibrium and investigate crystal lattice vibrational properties for mechanical stability.
 Utilizing cluster expansion theory, I also analyze disordered solutions.
-Recently, I am exploring methods as high-throughput DFT and machine learning algorithms to predict innovative materials as exemple for thermoelectricity and energy storage.
+Recently, I have been exploring methods such as high-throughput DFT and machine learning algorithms to predict innovative materials as example for thermoelectricity and energy storage.

 🇫🇷 Prof. Florence D'ALCHÉ-BUC